laurafahey02/MEF2C-gene-set-analysis-DNM-analysis-cell-type-enrichment-analysis/README.md

 hgnc2entrez.R was used to convert a list of HGNC symbols into entrez IDs in the format accepted by MAGMA and the analyis was run according to GSA.sh.

-### Enrichment analysis for genes containing de novo mutations (DNM_analysis.R)
+### Enrichment analysis for genes containing de novo mutations

 Lists of genes harbouring DNMs identified in patients with SZ (N=1,024), ASD (N=3,985), ID (N=192) and in unaffected siblings (N=1,995) and controls (N=54) based on exome sequencing of trios were sourced from [Genovese et al. 2016](https://www.nature.com/articles/nn.4402).
 DNMs were categorized as silent, missense and loss-of-function (includes splice and nonsense).
-We tested for enrichment of our MEF2C gene-set in these gene lists using the R package, [denovolyzeR](http://denovolyzer.org/), using the script, DNM_analysis.R
+We tested for enrichment of our MEF2C gene-set in these gene lists using the R package, [denovolyzeR](http://denovolyzer.org/), according to, DNM_analysis.R

 ### Enrichment analysis of single cell transcriptomic data from the mouse nervous system